cardano-scaling/hydra/docs/benchmarks/profiling.md

 ## Overview

-For every PR and the latest `master` branch, we compute typical transaction costs in terms of size, memory, and CPU usage of the Hydra protocol transactions on Cardano.
+For every pull request and the latest `master` branch, we compute typical transaction costs in terms of size, memory, and CPU usage of the Hydra protocol transactions on Cardano.
 You can view the latest results [here](https://hydra.family/head-protocol/benchmarks/transaction-cost/).

-Such benchmarks provide a comprehensive overview of the constraints for a given transaction, including maximum transaction size, and percent of maximum memory and CPU budget.
+Such benchmarks provide a comprehensive overview of the constraints for a given transaction, including maximum transaction size and percent of maximum memory and CPU budget.
 For a detailed assessment, we analyze _all_ scripts that run within a given transaction.

 To gain detailed insights into _what exactly_ results in excessive memory or CPU usage, we need to profile the scripts as they validate a transaction.

-Follow the instructions provided by the [`plutus`](https://github.com/input-output-hk/plutus) project [here](https://plutus.readthedocs.io/en/latest/howtos/profiling-scripts.html), adapted for the `hydra` codebase.
+Follow the instructions provided by the [`Plutus`](https://github.com/input-output-hk/plutus) project [here](https://plutus.readthedocs.io/en/latest/howtos/profiling-scripts.html), adapted for the `hydra` codebase.

-## Isolate a transaction to profile
+## Isolating a transaction to profile

-First, isolate the specific Cardano `TX` you want to profile.
+First, isolate the specific Cardano transaction you want to profile.
 For example, let's investigate what the `collectCom` transaction for `5` parties in the `tx-cost` benchmark is spending most time and memory on.

-The benchmark computes many transactions with growing number of participants in `computeCollectComCost`:
+The benchmark computes many transactions with the growing number of participants in `computeCollectComCost`:

 ```haskell
 computeCollectComCost =
   catMaybes <$> mapM compute [1 ..
 100]